mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 > but rather instructions for generating proposed wording.
 > The � character is used to denote a placeholder section number
 > which the editor shall determine.
+> Additions are shown in green, and removals in red.
 >
 > In **[version.syn]**, for the following definition,